AbiramiMuruganCeg/algoprep_git_demo_saved_by_abimurugan/notes.md

   - git has three areas ->working directory -> current changes
   - Intermediate layer ->staging

+  ## terms

+  **Repository (Repo):**

+  A storage location for your project, including all the files and their entire history of their changes.

+  **staging area**-->Tracked Changes

+  **Working directory**-->UnTracked Changes

 # git workflow

-* 'git init' -->Wherever you initiate the git an empty git repository is created.(tracker without any history)
+- 'git init' -->Wherever you initiate the git an empty git repository is created.(tracker without any history)
-* 'git add' --> added to staging area (snapshot of the code is added).
+- 'git add' --> added to staging area (snapshot of the code is added).
-* '.gitignore' : this is the file where you can put the files and folder name which you don't want to be tracked.
+- '.gitignore' : this is the file where you can put the files and folder name which you don't want to be tracked.
-* 'git add .' :->to send all the files current snap shot to staging area.
+- 'git add .' :->to send all the files current snap shot to staging area.
+- 'git status' ->difference between staging and working directory.
+- g'commit '->git commit -m "any name"
+- 'git log'->to check the change status

-- hint
+* hint
   git add script.js
   git status
   node script.js